How to Protect NOI in Softening Markets

 - Discovering how to stay ahead of the curves—confidently knowing when to pull back and when to push ahead

-Mr. Danish joined LivCor in February of 2020 as Vice President of Revenue and Marketing.
+Mr. Danish joined LivCor in February of 2020 as Senior Vice President of Revenue and Marketing.

 Mr. Danish brings nearly 20 years of combined experience in consulting and multifamily asset management including, most recently, eight years at RealPage.
 There, he provided advisory services for a diverse portfolio of clients ranging from private owner/operators to fee managers to REITs in his role as a YieldStar Advisor before becoming a part of the leadership team in 2012.
 He played a vital role in developing the Asset Optimization service team for additional offerings including Business Intelligence and Market Analytics.

 Prior to joining RealPage in 2011, he oversaw operations for a Dallas-based firm specializing in multifamily acquisitions and re-development in the role of Asset Manager after having first served as Regional Manager for the multi-state portfolio.